Rabbi Hoffman's Torah Audio

 links to audio files of the Rabbi's weekly Aish Kodesh study groups.
 We're working on updating the links, and adding

-In the search results for the older recordings, the first results are centered on the parsha, and the following
+In all of the search results the recordings at the top are usually centered on the parsha, and the following

 links are to classes where the parsha in question is included in the class about another parsha.